Modern Slavery Act Statement

 *HNIP (Heat Network Investment Project) is a UK Government initiative to create a thriving and commercial Heat Network marketplace.
 The programme supports projects through

 initial phases of construction to help bring them to market and compete with existing heating infrastructure.
-Triple Point manages the application and awards process for these loans
+Triple Point managed the application and awards process for these

-and grants on behalf of the UK Government’s Department for Energy Security and Net Zero (DESNZ), in line with a clear set of eligibility criteria laid out by The Government.
-GHNF
+loans and grants on behalf of the UK Government’s Department for Energy Security and Net Zero (DESNZ), in line with a clear set of eligibility criteria laid out by The Government.
+The

 In addition to assessing past performance and existing risks, Triple Point adopts a forward-looking approach by monitoring evolving issues.
 This takes place through updates and discussion at the Sustainable Investment Subgroup.
 The emerging risk assessment is conducted by the sustainability team at Triple Point and shared with the wider organisation through materiality assessments for each strategy.